arlagonix/prompt-forge/README.md

 Behavior:

-- every group starts with one instance by default
+- every repeatable group starts with one instance by default
 - `repeat: false` -> exactly one instance
 - `repeat: true` -> user can add more instances with the Add button
 - last remaining instance cannot be removed

+### Separator behavior

+For repeatable groups, Prompt Forge preserves the template’s literal whitespace and separators between instances.

+That means:

+- separator inference applies only to repeatable groups
+- whitespace after one instance can act as the separator for the next instance
+- if a repeatable group has only one instance, separator output is ignored
+- nested groups keep separator behavior within their own scope

+This helps repeated output stay closer to the original template formatting.

 ## Nested groups